getsentry/sentry/docs/developer/client/index.rst

     The secret key which should be provided as part of the client configuration.

-    .. note:: You should only pass the secret key if you're communicating via the server.
-Client-side behavior (such as JavaScript) should use CORS.
+    .. note:: You should only pass the secret key if you're communicating via secure communication to the server.
+Client-side behavior (such as JavaScript) should use CORS, and only pass the public key.

 crossdomain.xml
 ~~~~~~~~~~~~~~~